Purposeful XR: Affordances, Challenges, and Speculations for an Ethical Future

 Rabindra Ratan Michigan State University

-Sample Workshop Schedule
+Workshop Schedule (archive)

 Time Activity Description

-9:00 Welcome Introduction of organizers and agenda
+9:00 Welcome Introduction of organizers and agenda.

 9:30 Session 1: Meaningful XR Affordances Discussion of how affordances are used across different domains, and ethical challenges that arise with the affordance.
 Participants will present highlights from their discussion to the group.

-10:20 Break
+10:30 Break

-10:30 Session 2A: Affordance Demos Chosen demos will give a quick introduction to their demo, its affordance and its relation to the social challenge, and any feedback they would like from the group.
+11:10 Session 2A: Affordance Demos Chosen demos will give a quick introduction to their demo, its affordance and its relation to the social challenge, and any feedback they would like from the group.

-10:45 Session 2B: Affordance Demos Participants will have time to try out demos, ask questions, and give feedback
+11:20 Session 2B: Affordance Demos Participants will have time to try out demos, ask questions, and give feedback

-12:00 Session 3: XR Futures Discussion of necessary technology and research directions to address social challenges.
+11:55 Session 3: XR Futures Discussion of necessary technology and research directions to address social challenges.
 Participants will present highlights from their discussion to the group.

 12:50 Closing Remarks